Components

 The screen shot below shows the new tool group added to the top tool bar.
 When you click on the drop down you will see the tools that were added in this tool group.

-The Object Viewer is a convenient dialog for managing components on a chart from a single location.
-This dialog can be accessed from the top menu bar: View > Display > Object Viewer.
+The **Object Viewer** is a convenient dialog for managing components on a chart from a single location.
+This dialog can be accessed from the top menu bar: ***View > Display > Object Viewer***.
+The Object Viewer icon can also be found on the top right toolbar <img src="/files/LMHRNeWQ0BbTiCTx2Mjn" alt="" data-size="line">, right click on the chart > ***View > Object Viewer*** or use ***Alt/option + V*** keys.
 You can check and edit the hidden and locked status of the tools.
-Components can be deleted from the chart using the X icon or hold the Ctrl/command key then select multiple rows and press the Delete key to remove them.
-You can also double click on a row to edit the properties.
+Components can be deleted from the chart using the X icon or hold the **Ctrl/command** key then select multiple rows and press the Delete key to remove them.
+You can also double click on a row to edit the properties.&#x20;

-You can assign a name to a component via the component's Properties dialog > Options > Name, and the name will show up in the Object Viewer, making it easier to distinguish the tools.
+To make it easier to distinguish the tools, you can assign a name for a component via the component's ***Properties dialog > Options > Name***, and the name will show up in the Object Viewer.